-- (1) A party must file documents with the Council- - (a) by handing the document in at an office of the Council; - (b) by sending a copy of the document by registered post to the Council; or - (c) by faxing the document to the Council. - (2) A document is filed with the Council when- - (a) the document is handed to the office of the Council; - (b) a document sent by registered post is received by the Council; or

-(c) the transmission of a fax is completed.
+- (1) A party must file documents with the Council- - (a) by handing the document in at an office of the Council; - (b) by sending a copy of the document by registered post to the Council; - (c) by sending an electronic mail; or - (d) by faxing the document to the Council. - (2) A document is filed with the Council when- - (a) the document is handed to the office of the Council; - (b) a document sent by registered post is received by the Council; - (c) the electronic mail has been delivered; or - (d) the transmission of a fax is completed.